guilhermemoraes1/commands/fhs.md

   - the number of seconds that the system has been idle.
 -  /proc/cpuinfo: provides detailed information about the central processing units (CPUs) on the system.
 -  /proc/cmdline: It contains the command-line arguments that were passed to the Linux kernel when the system booted.
+-  /proc/meminfo: It provides detailed information about the system's memory usage, including physical and virtual memory statistics.
 ``` console

 ```